 application is delayed).

-The Free Application for Federal Student Aid (FAFSA).
+1. Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be filed on the web at http://www.fafsa.ed.gov.
-You may complete the 2013-2014 FAFSA on or after January 1st.
+You may complete the 2014-2015 FAFSA on or after January 1st.
 The school code for JHU is E00473.

-The College Scholarship Service (CSS) Profile form.
-The PROFILE for 2013-2014 may be accessed and filed online at https://profileonline.collegeboard.com.
+2. College Scholarship Service (CSS) PROFILE form.
+The PROFILE for 2014-2015 may be accessed and filed online at https://profileonline.collegeboard.com.
 The CSS PROFILE code for Hopkins is 5332.

-Although registration for the 2013-2014 CSS Profile is available beginning on October 1, 2012, we recommend that returning students complete the Profile at the same time they complete the FAFSA.
+Although registration for the 2014-2015 CSS PROFILE is available beginning on October 1, 2013, we recommend that returning students complete the PROFILE at the same time they complete the FAFSA.
 Every student must register on http://www.collegeboard.com to complete the PROFILE.
-Upon registering you will be able to complete and submit the PROFILE.
 You will be charged a $25 fee by the College Board to process and report your information to Johns Hopkins.
 The fee is based on the number of schools you list to receive the data ($9 plus $16 for each school listed.)
 The College Scholarship Service offers fee waivers to eligible students at the time of registration.

-Signed copies of all pages of parents' 2012 year federal income tax return, including W-2 forms.
+3. Signed copies of all pages of parents' 2013 federal income tax return, including W-2 forms.
 JHU uses the College Board's Institutional Documentation Service (IDOC) to collect copies of parent and student federal income tax returns.
-After you register for the CSS Profile, you will receive a notice from the College Board's IDOC service listing all documents required to complete your application.
+After you register for the CSS PROFILE, you will receive a notice from the College Board's IDOC service listing all documents required to complete your application.

 *NOTE: Please do not send tax returns or other documents to the Office of Student Financial Services.
 Send all required documents to IDOC in a single packet.

-In addition, the following items may be required:
+In addition, the following documents may be required:

-The CSS Noncustodial PROFILE.
+5. CSS Noncustodial PROFILE.
 If your parents are separated or divorced, your non-custodial parent must complete the Noncustodial PROFILE online.
-The PROFILE must be completed in accordance with the financial aid deadlines.
 The non-custodial parent may access the PROFILE online after the student has registered with the CSS PROFILE.
 An email reminder will be sent to the non-custodial parent to complete the requirement once the student has submitted and completed the PROFILE online with the custodial parent.
 There is a $25 fee to complete this form.
 We realize that issues of college support may be complicated in divorce and separated families.
 We evaluate each situation individually.
 If you believe special circumstances exist in your family, contact your financial aid advisor.

-Signed copies of all pages of noncustodial parents' 2012 year income tax return, including W2 forms.
+Signed copies of all pages of noncustodial parents' 2013 federal income tax return, including W2 forms.
 Non-custodial parent information may be submitted in a separate packet to IDOC.

 Satisfactory Academic Progress Policy (Top)